ericz99/instagram-monitor/README.md

 - Recommend using proxies, it can be anything but it must be unbanned from instagram.
 - Using more proxies, you can simply lower delay.
 (Go ahead and test first before setting it way low.)

-## Note

-- I haven't test the story monitor yet, but it should work.
-If there's any error then please let me know..
-- I have plans of revamping this monitor and hoping to improve the speed and ocr.

 ## Bugs?